Tactics of terrorism: Chemical and biological weapons

 Bioterrorism is the deliberate release of viruses, bacteria, or other germs (agents) used to cause illness or death in people, animals, or plants.
-Biological agents are typically found in nature, but it is possible that they can be changed to increase their ability to cause disease, make them resistant to current medicines, or to increase their ability to be spread into the environment.
-Biological agents in the hands of terrorists pose serious threats to states’ security because they can be easily spread through the air, through water, and through food.
+Biological agents are typically found in nature, but it is possible that they can be mechanically altered to increase their ability to cause disease, make them resistant to current medicines, or to increase their ability to be spread into the environment.
+Biological agents in the hands of terrorists pose serious threats to states’ security because they can be easily spread through the air, through water, and through food, often unknowingly.
 Biological agents can also be difficult to detect and often do not cause illness for several hours to several days.
-A prominent example of a bioterrorist attack on the United States is the September 2001 anthrax attacks.
-On September 18, 2001, several letters containing anthrax were sent to media outlets and the U.S. Congressional offices of Senator Thomas Daschle and Senator Patrick Leahy.
-Five Americans died from anthrax inhalation as a result of contact with the contaminated mail.
-While the 2001 anthrax attacks were relatively small-scale, the United States government has taken several steps since to 2001 to pass legislation and initiatives aimed at better protecting the United States against biological attacks, improving the United States’ public health system, and improving the United States ability to respond to biological attacks.